FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_netconf/readme.md

 ## Overview

-NETCONF is an Internet Engineering Task Force (IETF) protocol used for configuration and monitoring devices in the network.
+NETCONF is an Internet Engineering Task Force (IETF) protocol used for configuration and monitoring of devices in a network.
 It can be used to “create, recover, update, and delete configurations of network devices”.
 The base NETCONF protocol is described in [RFC-6241](https://tools.ietf.org/html/rfc6241).